friendsofgo/killgrave/README.md

 $ killgrave -h

   -config string
-        path with configuration file
+        path to the configuration file
+  -debugger
+        run your server with the debugger -debugger-addr string
+        debugger address (default ":30000")
   -host string
-        if you run your server on a different host (default "localhost") -imposters string
+        run your server on a different host (default "localhost") -imposters string
-        directory where your imposters are saved (default "imposters") -port int
+        directory where imposters are read from (default "imposters") -port int
-        port to run the server (default 3000)
-  -secure bool
-        if you run your server using TLS (https) -proxy-mode string
+        run your server on a different port (default 3000) -proxy-mode string
-        proxy mode you can choose between (all, missing or none) (default "none") -proxy-url string
+        proxy mode (choose between 'all', 'missing' or 'none') (default "none") -proxy-url string
-        proxy url, you need to choose a proxy-mode -version
+        proxy url, use it in combination with proxy-mode -secure
+        run your server using TLS (https)
+  -version
         show the _version of the application
   -watcher
-        file watcher, reload the server with each file change
+        enable the file watcher, which reloads the server on every file change
 ```

 ### Using Killgrave by config file